josdejong/mathjs/README.md

 ## Usage

-Math.js can be installed using npm or bower, or by [downloading](http://mathjs.org/download.html) the library.
-The library can be used in both node.js and in the browser.
+Math.js can be used in both node.js and in the browser.

-See the [Getting Started](http://mathjs.org/docs/getting_started.html) for a more detailed tutorial.
-To install math.js using npm:
+Install math.js using npm:

     npm install mathjs

+Or download mathjs via one of the CDN's listed on the downloads page:

+&nbsp;&nbsp;&nbsp;&nbsp;[http://mathjs.org/download.html](http://mathjs.org/download.html#download)

 Math.js can be used similar to JavaScript's built-in Math library.
 Besides that, math.js can evaluate